utah-geological-survey/NGWMN/README.md

 * If you can't find data or a station or see a bad site location, please submit a descriptive issue

 ## Data Sources
-* The UGS NGWMN Project compiles data from three different data sources
+* The UGS NGWMN Project compiles data from three different data sources: field data, state lab data, and EPA data.
 * These sources are connected to each other by a monitoring location id.
 If this id is not present or messed up, connecting the data is a pain in the butt.

 ### Field Data